Baldo431/Gasoline_Price_Dashboard/README.md

 <br>

-### Linear Regression (see gas_oil_ML.ipynb)
+### Linear Regression Models for both Gas and Diesel (see gas_oil_ML.ipynb)

 #### Description of Preliminary Data Preprocessing
-Starting with crude oil data (1983 to present) and gas and diesel price data (1995 to 2021), the data are cleaned to fit into a linear regression machine learning model.
-The data are loaded into two dataframes (gas_df and crude_df).
+Starting with historical crude oil data (1983 to 2021) and historical gas and diesel price data (1995 to 2021), the data are cleaned to fit into a linear regression machine learning model and loaded into two dataframes (hist_crude_df and hist_gas_df).
 The cleaned gas price dataframe includes all formulations of retail gasoline and diesel prices in a MM/DD/YYYY format with samples from each month starting in January 1995 to January 2021.
 The cleaned crude oil dataframe is in the same format as the cleaned gas price dataframe: MM/DD/YYYY format with monthly samples from January 1995 to January 2021.
+Using current crude oil data (February 2021 to December 2022) and current gas and diesel price data (January 2021 to December 2022), the data are cleaned to line up with the historical dataframes' formatting.
+The data are loaded into two dataframes (current_crude_df and current_gas_df).
+Once the four dataframes (historical and current and crude oil and gas) were accurately cleaned, the data were loaded into two dataframes (gas_df and crude_df).

 #### Description of Preliminary Feature Engineering and Preliminary Feature Selection
-To fit a linear regression model with crude oil and gas price data to establish and explore relationships between the data.
+To fit a linear regression model with historical and current crude oil and gas price data (and then fit a model with historical and current crude oil and diesel price data) to establish and explore relationships between the data.

 #### Explanation of Model Choice, including Limitations and Benefits
 This linear regression model is the best model because historically, crude oil prices and gas prices have a linear relationship, so there is no need to complicate the relationship with other, more complex models.